DarkKronicle/nazarick/README.md

 # Nazarick, my NixOS Config

+> The world is all yours

-Named after the Great Tomb of Nazarick from Overlord (yes I'm a weeb).
+Named after the Great Tomb of Nazarick from Overlord (very good show).

 ## Structure

 This configuration uses [snowfall](https://snowfall.org/) to handle modules and various components.

+I've tried to keep this configuration fairly simple, but currently I haven't done a great job at properly modularizing various configuration sections.
+This will hopefully improve soon!

+Nix has infected my brain and I've gone a bit insane at declaratively specifying configurations.
+Most notably:
+- Plasma configuration - panels, wallpapers, lockscreen, etc.
+- mpv - plugins, keybinds, shaders, etc.

+For some of the more complicated modules I've written a small blog post over at my [garden](https://garden.darkkronicle.com/), so maybe give that a check.
+It also has my basic install instructions.

 ## Credits and Inspiration